 - Considering requests to join consortiums and exchange proposals

-- Creating new and revising existing study abroad policies and guidelines
+- Creating new and revising existing study away policies and guidelines

 - Awarding summer study abroad fellowships

-The Committee welcomes the opportunity to meet with faculty and their departmental colleagues with study abroad questions, suggestions, concerns, etc. Please contact the Director of Education Abroad to schedule a meeting or send feedback.
+The Committee welcomes the opportunity to meet with faculty and their departmental colleagues with questions, suggestions, concerns, etc. Please contact the Director of the Global Education Office to schedule a meeting or send feedback.